velartrill/velartrill.github.io/orig/spirals/collision/sparrow.md

 "Likewise, lieutenant."
 I pat Sparrow on the shoulder, ushering her through ahead of me.
 The soldier in the inspection booth gives the uniformed waif a bemused look as she passes, and the color drains from his face as I fix a glare on him. *Show some damn respect.*

 You can tell how seriously the central government takes security here by the terminals in each inspection stall, symbols glowing blue on their little phosphor-matrix screens.
 We've made some advances with the help of our new friends, but installing a network-capable computer in every guard station and hooking them into the ISB's systems for live access to government databases is still no mean feat.
-Neither is training a bunch of jarheads to use the damn things, even if they'd manned the stations with Khmai alone instead of any the other tribes, the lot of us all but entirely illiterate even in our own ethnic scripts.
-Even with my scribal training, keying text into a terminal is a painful slow process.
+Neither is training a bunch of jarheads to use the damn things even though we tapped Khmai for operators where we could, on account of the rest of the tribes being all but entirely illiterate even in our own ethnic scripts.
+Even with my scribal training, keying text into a terminal is a painful slow process; I can never remember which contact goes where.

 We emerge from the checkpoint into the Garden Circle.
 A fresh tram — one of the fancy new models the senatorial elites called first dibs on — is waiting for us, its passengers emptying out through the exit lane.
 Given first choice, we all head instinctively towards the back, where cover is plentiful and we can survey the rest of the enclosed coach with ease.
 You can take a soldier out of the war, but I'm not so sure about taking the war out of the soldier.

 The seats are large and well-padded, with high reclining backs of the sort that would doubtless find an enthusiastic audience among elderly scholars with frail bones and ache-prone necks.
 Sparrow sinks down into the one in the farthest corner, and I seat myself across from her.
-So gallant and thoughtful of the senators to test out all this wonderful new technology for the rest of us, make sure it's safe for use by all the little people.
+So gallant and thoughtful of the senators to test out all this wonderful new technology for the rest of us, make sure it's *safe* for all the *little people* to use.

 I stare moodily out the window as we accelerate, glittering snowflakes flashing past for a moment before we duck down into the tunnels.
 I rode the tram a lot in another, half-forgotten life back in what was once Shrike's Harbor, from a dingy hovel on Peddler's Point to the towering scribal complex on the Tanglebrook and back every working day.
 I think if you'd told that idealistic girl that on the other side of her dream lay electric traction, regular schedules, shock absorbers, and an end to the loud, perpetual whuffling of the poorly streetbroken _şue phin_ that used to draw the coaches, she would have signed on with the Winter Suns years earlier and fought twice as hard.